ofcRS/ullgetthejob-core/README.md

 # 🎯 UllGetTheJob Core

-> **Phoenix-powered job application platform backend** 🔥
+> **Phoenix-powered orchestrator and HH.ru integration backend** 🔥
-> Built with Elixir + Phoenix LiveView for real-time, reactive job hunting experiences!
+> Orchestrator that owns DB schema and exposes APIs for Node.js BFF

 ---

 ## ✨ What's This?

-**UllGetTheJob Core** is the heart of the job application tracking platform.
-This Phoenix application serves as the main backend, handling:
+**UllGetTheJob Core** is the orchestrator backend and single source of truth, handling:

 - 🚀 **Real-time updates** with Phoenix LiveView
 - 📊 **Job application tracking** and management
 - 🔐 **Authentication & authorization**
-- 💾 **PostgreSQL database** integration with Ecto
+- 💾 **PostgreSQL database** integration with Ecto (migrations owner)
 - 🎨 **Server-rendered UI** with LiveView components

 ---